-Students needing schedule changes should notify their guidance counselor.
-The guidance counselor and all teachers involved must agree to all schedule changes.
-Students will only be allowed reasonable schedule changes the first three days of the term.
-After the 3 day period, no schedule changes will be granted.
+Students needing schedule changes should notify their school counselor.
+The school counselor and all teachers involved must agree to all schedule changes.
+Due to the efforts in how we build of the master schedule based upon student requests to maximize our staffing, schedule changes will be very limited.
 The principal reserves the right to make the final decision on all schedule changes.